 By @mentioning one team member, they receive an automatic update; however, the communication is kept on the email, keeping the rest of the team in the loop too.

-In most projects, new tasks and emails arrive daily.
+In most projects, new tasks and emails arrive daily in your Gmail account.
 This can change the scope of the project or require team members to reallocate their time accordingly.

 When you add notes, you can also assign customer emails quickly to a member of your team.
 All you have to do is click their name on the assignment drop-down list on the right sidebar, and the conversation automatically syncs into their inbox.
 By adding an email note to an assigned conversation will help the assignee get a better understanding of a task they have to accomplish.

 For instance, if your customer support team receives an email from an upset customer who has received a large invoice, simply @mention your team’s accountant asking them to check the information before firing off a reply.